 \subsection{Ablation Study}

-We conduct two ablation studies on MegaDepth with the PCK metric, as shown in Fig.~\ref{fig:ablation}.
-In the first one, we study the performance of the proposed model under different settings.
-It consists of four variants: (1) \textit{Model w/o graph} removes the graph-structured representations and only preserves the local feature extractor; (2) \textit{Model with lower resolution (LR)} changes the resolution of feature maps to $1/4$ and $1/16$ of the image size; (3) \& (4) \textit{Models with 200/100 anchor points(AP)} reduce the number of anchor points to 200 and 100, which shows the effect of limited anchor points on the performance.
+We conduct two ablation studies on MegaDepth with the PCK metric in Fig.~\ref{fig:ablation}.
+We first study the performance of the proposed model under different settings (left).
+It consists of four variants: (1) \textit{Model w/o graph} removes the graph-structured representations and only preserves the local feature extractor; (2) \textit{Model w/ lower resolution (LR)} changes the resolution of feature maps to $1/4$ and $1/16$ of the image size; and (3)\&(4) \textit{Models w/ 200/100 anchor points(AP)} reduce the number of anchor points to 200 and 100, to show the performance of limited anchor points.
 The first two variants decrease the score in different patterns, which indicates the feasibility and inevitability of our design.
-Reducing the number of anchor points does not affect the result much until a large quantity of anchor points are removed, showing that our model is robust to the number of initial anchor points.

-The second study focuses on the effectiveness of our message-passing layers.
-We first design two variants of our model and test them using the original setting: (1) \textit{Model w/o intra} removes the intra-points message-passing layer; and (2) \textit{Model w/o point} removes both intra-points and inter-points message-passing layers.
-Then, we test them with a more challenging setting where the locations of $60\%$ of anchor points are added with a gaussian noise with standard deviation of 50 pixels (\textit{Model w/o intra w rp}, \textit{Model w/o point w rp}, \textit{Full Model w rp}).
-We observe that without intra-points layers, the model performance is close to the full model in the original setting, but substantially decreases when the outliers are increased.
+Reducing the number of anchor points does not have much effect on the results unless the number is too low, indicating that our model is robust to the number of anchor points.
+Then we explore the effectiveness of our message-passing layers using two variants of our model under the original setting (right in Fig.~\ref{fig:ablation}): (1) \textit{Model w/o intra} removes the intra-points layer; and (2) \textit{Model w/o point} removes both intra-points and inter-points layers.
+Additionally, we test them with a more challenging setting where the locations of $60\%$ of anchor points are interfered with Gaussian noise with standard deviation of 50 pixels (\textit{i.e.}, \textit{Model w/o intra w/ rp}, \textit{Model w/o point w/ rp}, \textit{Full Model w/ rp}).
+We observe that without the intra-points layer, the model performance is close to the full model in the original setting, but substantially degrades as the outliers increase.
 The model without inter- and intra-points layers performs obviously worse than the full model due to the lack of cross-image context.